WPClubManager/wp-club-manager/readme.txt

 == Description ==

 Create and manage a sports club website quickly and easily using WordPress.
+Manage multiple teams, player profiles and statistics, club staff, sponsors, league tables and keep track of upcoming and played matches all within one single plugin.

 = Features =